RackHD/docs/docs/rackhd/configuration.rst

    }

-By running this workflow, a new boot-graph runs the node discovery and set-bmc-credentials-graph runs the required tasks to update the BMC credentials.
+By running this workflow, a boot-graph runs to bootstrap an ubuntu image on the node again and set-bmc-credentials-graph runs the required tasks to update the BMC credentials.
 Below is a snippet of the 'Bootstrap-And-Set-Credentials graph', when the graph is posted the node reboots and starts the discovery process

 .. code-block:: javascript